mlcommons/mlcube/docs/tutorials/create-mlcube.md

 <sub><sup><span style="color:blue">Note: the last line of the Dockerfile must be
 "ENTRYPOINT ["python3", "/workspace/your_mlcube_name.py"]" as shown below.</span></sup></sub>

-Now we will edit the my_mlcube/build/Dockerfile
+Now we will edit my_mlcube/build/Dockerfile
 ```
 cd ../build
 ```